This page addresses some of the typical questions

 up the hills and around corners.

+Is there a weight limit for the rider?
 Yes.
 Because we are a small team, our passenger weight

 limit is 200 lbs.
 We must strictly enforce our 200 lb passenger weight limit.